Lecture Notes in Cosmology: The Hubble constant, the deceleration parameter and the density parameters

 to the spatial curvature, we can recast Eq.~\eqref{FriedEqHOmega} in the following simple form:

-Therefore, the sum of all the density parameters, {\it the curvature one included}, is always equal to unity.
-In particular, if it turns out that $\Omega \simeq 1$, this implies that $\Omega_{K} \simeq 0$, i.e. the universe is spatially flat.
-From the latest Planck data \cite{Ade:2015xua} we know that:
+Therefore, the sum of all the density parameters, {\it the curvature one included}, is equal to unity at all times.\footnote{This is a manifestation of the fact that the Friedmann equation is a \textit{constraint}.}

-at the 95\% confidence level.
-It is more widespread in the literature the normalisation of $\rho$ to the \emph{present-time} critical density, i.e.
+On the other hand, in the literature, it is more common to normalize $\rho$ to the \emph{present-time} critical density:

-because it leaves more evident the dependence on $a$ of each material component.
-With this definition of $\Omega$, Friedmann equation \eqref{FriedEq2} is written as:
+In this way, the time or $a$-dependence of each component's $\Omega$ is the same as that component's density.
+If: